harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 interface to also submit solutions as a normal team member to the Test contest we will make in the next section.

+The automatically created 'admin' user account by default only has the role of 'Administrative User'.
+When using the DOMjudge system it is adviced to create new users with of 'admin' type, instead of using the 'admin' user, because with these accounts you can do both administrative tasks, but also do tests in the 'Team' interface.
+The system registrates which administrative user did which tests, whereas when all administative users would share the 'admin' account this information would not be available.

-For type 'admin' DOMjudge also automatically creates a team only for this 'admin' user, where that team is in the 'Jury' team category.
+For a user with type 'admin' DOMjudge also automatically creates a team only for this 'admin' user, where that team is in the 'Jury' team category.

 Note that a Team category is usefull for configuration of a set of teams having this team category.
 For instance to allow access to a contest, or by specify whether teams